 Vertebroplasty is done in a hospital or outpatient clinic.

-Cement is then injected into the space to make sure it does not collapse again.
+Cement is then injected into the broken spine bone to make sure it does not collapse again.

 During the days before the surgery: